ori7112/cs32-final-project-oriana-gjini/README.md

     avg_past_hour = round(avg_past_hr_calc, 1)
     print("Avg past hr price:", avg_past_hour)
 ```
+Now that we have all our data to find the average past hour price, we first convert the array to a list of floats.
+Then, we create a function that returns the average of the 12 prices, rounded to 1 decimal place.

+We return a value such as: `Avg past hr price: 8.6`

 ### Part 5: Collect Average Hourly Prices for Today ###